klaxalk/linux-setup/README.md

 - **shift j/k** move to next/previous tab
 - **ctrl-h/j/k/l** move to left/down/up/right split

-Here is a short description of the most important plugins together with example of their usage:
+Here is a short description of the most important plugins together with an example of their usage:

 ### Startify

 Run vim without parameters!
 Really, try that.
-Startify shows a useful list of recently openned files when running vim without parameters.
+Startify shows a useful list of recently opened files when running vim without parameters.
 It also allows to **save** and **load** sessions.
 Save the current session by calling
 ```bash
 :SSave
 ```
 you will be prompted to enter the name of the session.
 You can later see the session on the main Startify screen.
-Startify also displays random vim tips in a form of a 'barking dog'.
+Startify also displays random vim tips in the form of a 'barking dog'.
-Feel free to update those and submit them by means of a **pull request** on a file appconfig/vim/startify_quotes.txt.
+Feel free to update those and submit them using a **pull request** on a file appconfig/vim/startify_quotes.txt.

 - **\<leader\>s** - opens new vim tab and shows Startify